 A balanced diet can provide all the vitamins, minerals, and other nutrient that your body needs.
 This diet will also supports your overall health and well-being.
 It will help you to look and feel your best.

 When combined with regular physical activity, a balanced diet can help prevent conditions such as:

 Balancing each meal with the proper food groups and the correct amount of food is the start of a balanced diet.
 At first, you will need to plan each meal.
 Once you are more comfortable with food groups and portion sizes, it will be easier to create balanced meals.
 Some key tips from the United States Department of Agriculture (USDA) include:

 Choose My Plate

 is a website of the USDA.
 It can help you identify foods by their food group and show how much of each food to include in a meal.

 Exact amounts of each food group and calories you will vary based on your age, sex, and activity level.
-The website has a tool called the

 There are two main types of

-whole.
+grains: refined and whole.
 Refined grains are are grain products missing the nutritional elements of the whole grain because of processing.
 Enriched grains are processed grains that have nutrients like vitamins, folic acid, and iron added back in.

 Whole grains are in their natural form with the entire grain seed, which includes the bran, germ, and endosperm.
 Whole grains come in a many varieties.
 You may see labels with the words cracked, crushed, or flaked.
 Many grains are also a source of dietary fiber.